Jordy Nelson: Oakland Raiders

 On March 14, 2019, Nelson was released by the Raiders after one season.

 Retirement

 On March 27, 2019, Nelson announced his retirement from the NFL after 11 seasons.
 On August 4, 2019, he signed a one-day contract to retire as a Green Bay Packer.
 In 2022, Nelson was announced as one of the inductees into the Green Bay Packers Hall of Fame.
+Nelson was formally inducted on August 31, 2023.

+As of 2024, Nelson works in the NFL office as one of four former players representing the National Football League Players Association, serving as an appeals hearing officer regarding fines and suspensions for on-field infractions.